popcorncafe/.github/profile/README.md

   <img src="https://github.com/popcorncafe/.github/blob/main/images/logo/docker-logo.png?raw=true" height="60">
 </div>

-## Installation and Running

-To run the components of **Popcorncafe**, please follow the instructions in the respective backend, frontend, and client application repositories.
+---

+## Getting Started

+For detailed instructions on setting up and running each component of Popcorncafe, please refer to the respective repository's README.

+Thank you for exploring Popcorncafe, and we look forward to your contributions and feedback.

 ## License